Roadside memorial: United States

 The signs read either "THINK!" or "WHY DIE?" and feature a prominent red X and a black and white backdrop.

+In Colorado, the Department of Transportation issues temporary memorials for a minimum of two years, if the family or an agent representing the family request a memorial within 5 years following the accident.
+The signs can feature various messages based on the circumstances of the accident.

-The states of Colorado, Massachusetts, Kentucky, and Wisconsin ban such memorials.
+The states of Massachusetts, Kentucky, and Wisconsin ban such memorials.

 In the state of Delaware, roadside memorials are illegal per the Clear Zone Act for safety reasons.
 As an alternative to roadside memorials, the Delaware Highway Memorial Garden located at the Smyrna Rest Area consists of a path with bricks bearing the names of people who died along roads in Delaware.
 Other states impose specific requirements for roadside memorials.

-In Birmingham, Alabama, roadside memorials have been removed from Interstate highways.
-Some people view unauthorized street memorials as illegal and think they constitute the taking of public property for private purposes, and are also a distraction and therefore dangerous to the motoring public.
-Others think they serve as a sort of public service announcement that reminds drivers to be careful and drive safely, and are no more distracting than any other roadside advertisement.
-For anyone but those close to the death, they may do little but clutter the landscape.
-If the memorial is located on a road that the loved ones seldom or never travel, or in a remote area, it may be seen as a form of grandstanding.

 Using a Christian cross as a memorial along a public highway can be seen as an illegal endorsement of religion and has been challenged in a growing number of lawsuits by secular groups concerned about the separation of church and state.
 On 18 August 2010 the Tenth Circuit held that the State of Utah violated the Establishment Clause of the Constitution by constructing a series of 12-foot high Latin crosses along the roadside to memorialize fallen state troopers.
 In Lake Elsinore California, a personal roadside cross was removed following a complaint by the American Humanist Association.

 In the state of Virginia, family-made temporary memorials of whatever shape and construction may be replaced by a state-issue memorial roadsign saying "DRIVE SAFELY IN MEMORY OF" with a name plate; such signs avoid the state-religious-endorsement controversy by only using a generic circle as an emblem.